Accessing disks on your own machine

 # pro pripojovani pres Sambu fi-home-smb -fstype=cifs,uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf ://home.fi.muni.cz/login # pro pripojovani pres NFS fi-home-nfs -rw,user,noatime,soft,actimeo=30,vers=3,sloppy home.fi.muni.cz:/export/home/login

-The content of the two rows is due to their length; in the file, all the parameters for each connection must be placed in one line.
+The content of the two lines is due to their length; in the file, all the parameters for each connection must be placed in one line.
 Then it is still necessary to retrieve the configuration of autofs, for example by command

 /etc/init.d/autofs reload or other specific for distribution and autofs should already be functional.